 After exploring the potential of both site-specific and digital activities, we decided to focus on building an all-online publishing platform.
 In 2018, Apogee started its digital transition with the hope of building a broader artistic community beyond New York City.

-While we started with a subscription model for accessing our biannual issues, we eventually eliminated the paywall.
-In making our digital issues free for all to access, we also introduced a new membership program.
-This program allows our community to support our work at multiple donation levels, with incentives that include manuscript consultations, VIP access to our programs, and more.
+While we started with a subscription model for accessing our biannual issues, we eventually eliminated the paywall, making our digital issues free for all to access.